All Symptoms

 FOS 40-80★★☆☆☆Revision Difficulty

 A common complaint after repeated filler injections, especially in the midface and cheek area.
-The face gradually appears wider, rounder, and loses its natural V-line contour.
+The face gradually appears wider, rounder, spongy, or pillow-shaped — patients often describe cheeks that look puffy or feel spongy to the touch, losing the natural V-line contour.

 Why It Happens